thradams/cake/README.md

 # IDE

 The Cake IDE was developed with the help of AI tools.
 It has now been adopted as part of the Cake project and will be maintained alongside the rest of the codebase.
 Over time, the IDE code will be reviewed, refined, and gradually humanized as the project evolves.

-The IDE works in macOS, Windows and Linux.
+The IDE works in macOS, Windows and Linux and it is very useful to visualize and remove warnings.

 ![Alt text](cakeide.png)